-The depth of the tree depends on how many objects are kept on the file system.
-The more files, directories, etc are present on the file system, the deeper is the tree.
+The depth of the tree depends on how many objects are kept in the file system.
+The more files, directories, etc are present in the file system, the deeper is the tree.
 Fortunately, the number of tree levels grows very slowly with the growing number of file system objects and the tree lookup scales as $O(log_n S)$ (logarithmically).

-The following are the advantages of the JFFS3 indexing approach.
+The following are advantages of the JFFS3 indexing approach.

 - Many different key assignment schemes may be used and this gives a flexibility in how objects are sorted in the tree.
-Thus, one may optimize JFFS3 for specific workloads by means of changing the format of the keys. - The leaf nodes may be compressed, so JFFS3 admits on on-flight compression. - In case of corruptions of the indexing information it is possible to re-create it by means of scanning leaf nodes' headers. - There is a clear separation between data and indexing information.
-This implies that the indexing information and data separately may be cached separately, without overlapping in the same cache lines.
-This leads to better cache usage and is described very well in the Reiser4 paper [5].
+Thus, one may optimize JFFS3 for specific workloads by means of changing the format of the keys. - Leaf nodes may be compressed, so JFFS3 admits of the on-flight compression. - In case of corruptions of the indexing information it is possible to re-create it by means of scanning leaf nodes' headers. - There is a clear separation between data and indexing information.
+This implies that the indexing information and data may be cached separately, without overlapping in the same cache lines.
+This leads to better cache usage as described in the Reiser4 paper [5].